Phillips Scholars Program

 Years supporting the Fund: 51

 The Phillips Scholars Program supports potential leaders with outstanding academic credentials who intend to dedicate a portion of their lives to community service.
-Five competitively selected Phillips Scholars are eligible to receive a $6,000 junior-year scholarship, a $4,000 summer award to support the development and implementation of a self-designed service project to address unmet needs in Minnesota communities, $500 from the project resource funding and a $6,000 senior-year scholarship contingent on the successful completion of the summer project.
+Five competitively selected Phillips Scholars are eligible to receive a $6,000 junior-year scholarship, a $4,000 summer award to support the development and implementation of a self-designed service project to address unmet needs in Minnesota communities, $500 for the project resource funding and a $6,000 senior-year scholarship contingent on the successful completion of the summer project.

 Jay Phillips was a peddler's son who came to the United States when he was 2½ years old.
 As a child he made 50 cents to one dollar a day selling 1¢ papers.
 He would use part of his earnings to buy bread for the poor he saw on the streets.
 Jay Phillips went on to become a prominent Minnesota businessman and community leader.
-Jay and his wife Rose began a tradition of philanthropy that his family and The Jay and Rose Phillips Family Foundation continue.
+Jay and his wife Rose began a tradition of philanthropy that his family and The Jay and Rose Phillips Family Foundation of Minnesota continue.